perses/perses/docs/datasource.md

 As described before, you can provide a proxy configuration that will be used by the Perses server to redirect any queries to the datasource.

-It means in case of the Prometheus datasource, if the field `direct_url` is not set, then the FE needs to use the Perses server to contact the datasource.
+It means in case of the Prometheus datasource, if the field `directUrl` is not set, then the FE needs to use the Perses server to contact the datasource.
 For that the FE will have to determinate which URL should be used to contact the Perses server based on what kind of datasource is used.